TimeMachine1994/TributetreamWebV1/Code Guide.md

 Just changes and saves to the db and timestamp and who made it. . it be more user-friendly with a modern design.

+## 4/14/2025
+*New Things* We are working on focusing in on understanding our login page, making it robust, so when we start to let users login it's easy to work with.
+For example we want to return the user role, so we can frwward the user to the corect page.

+Right now I'm looking at our login form.

+This is what happens:
+When we login we call /api/auth.
+When we submit the form actin, it's over before we can use the data so we can't use the form action to check.
+We need to somehow go from form actin -> backend -> returns correct data.